 API Refund Policy

 API has a contract with the examination applicant.
 Therefore, API will only honor refund requests that come directly from the applicant, regardless of whether payment was made by a third party.
 Requests from said third parties will not be honored.

 Refunds will be issued under these circumstances:

-- API will refund the initial New Application fee for requests made before the application deadline, minus $100 for processing:
+- API will refund the initial New Application fee for requests made before the application deadline, minus $100 for processing.

 Refunds will not be issued under these circumstances:

 - if request is made three months or more after the initial payment date.

 - if applicant does not show up for a scheduled exam.

 - if applicant has already taken an exam.

 Reschedule application fees are nonrefundable.

 - Challenges and complaints regarding the conditions or environment of test locations or technical issues experienced while testing must be submitted to API in writing no later than seven business days after the date of the examination.
 Please email ICPExamCoordinator@api.org.
 API will investigate the reasons for complaints.
 However, examination scores will not be adjusted based on complaints about a testing location.